jamilcse13/reactJS/myreactapp/readme.md

 ### Component:

-- Component basically retursns a react element
+- Component basically returns a react element
 - We can reuse a component multiple times
 - We can pass attribute to component
 - We should not change the values of props inside the Component